Community Law and Mediation

 Who do we share this information with?

 We may share your personal data with public and private organisations in order to provide you with our services.
-For instance, we may share your data with our practice management system provider and our email service provider.
+For instance, we may share your data with our practice management system provider, our email service provider and/or remote conferencing service e.g. Zoom.
 When you engage with our legal service, we may also share your personal data with a volunteer solicitor or barrister so that they can provide legal advice.
 For our mediation services, we share your information with our volunteer mediators in order to arrange the mediation.

 We have included at Schedule 1 a list of entities and categories of entities with which your personal data may be shared.